smspillaz/reading/papers/cogsci/cognitive_effects_of_language_on_human_navigation.md

 ---
-title: Cognitive effects of language on human navigation
+title: "Cognitive effects of language on human navigation"
 ---